 The indiscriminate use of fireworks and firearms at celebrations can result in accidental injury.

-- Avoid all protests, demonstrations and large public gatherings as they could turn violent.
+- Avoid protests, demonstrations, road blocks and large public gatherings as they could turn violent.

 - Avoid the Serbia-Kosovo border area, where possible.

-- If you're in southern Serbia, only use roads and paths labelled as cleared by a competent de-mining authority.
+- If you're in southern Serbia, only use roads and paths with sign posts indicating the area has been cleared by a competent de-mining authority.

 - Seek local advice on additional ways to minimise risks to your safety from unexploded landmines and ordnances.